 There are engineering technicians volunteering to work at field hospitals, pharmacy technicians working overtime, IT technicians keeping all our conference calls going and research technicians sequencing the DNA of the coronavirus to aid vaccine and treatment development.

-Donating PPE to the NHS
+Supporting the NHS

 Keep up the good work guys and stay safe!